 I made the change and celerybeat/resource_manager now start on boot where they did not before.

-#3 Updated by bmbouter about 5 years ago
+#3 Updated by bmbouter over 5 years ago

 A newer version of Pulp (iirc 2.7.0 beta+) will keep these pids on a local folder and not in the /var/lib/pulp.
 Even still, I think it would be good to have all Pulp services wait until the network is started.
 I think we should propogate the units change to all of our units files.